NDanilov2015/vue-dos-ui1/readme.md

 b) Now, this app was developed for using with devices with screen resolution from 1024x600 and higher.

 ### Install
 > Please, clone this repo and make in the console:
 > npm run install
-> npm run build
+> npm run build (and start index.html from root directory of cloned project)
 > ... or ...
 > npm run dev (for starting in webpack-development environment)
 > ... or ...
 > Without any building, simply see the /dist folder and start index.html from root

 ## Built With
 * [VueJS 2.0](http://www.vuejs.org/) - The javascript nice framework